satz8782/zonalFest/README.md

-This is the website of AKTU-Zonal Fest held at KIET Group of Institutions.
+This is the website of AKTU-Zonal Fest held at KIET Group of Institutions.2017